-38.00 kWhpe/m/year Renewable energy production: 65.49 %
+38.00 kWhpe/m2/year Renewable energy production: 65.49 %

-During the intervention the designers pay attention to some sustainable aspects.
-They reuse and recover all materials, the original artefacts.
-In addition, they used renewable and recycled material combined with some new material such as wood fiber and thermal plaster to protect and insulate the building.
+Sustainability was a key aspect of the project.
+All materials of the original artefact have been recovered and reused.
+In addition, the recycled materials were combined with new ones, such as wood fiber and thermal plaster to protect and insulate the building.

 GHG before use: 128,00 KgCO2 /m

-The solar thermal panel can be divided into the not concentrating collectors where the collector area which intercepts solar radiation is the same as the absorber area (i.e. flat-plate collector) and concentrating collectors where the area intercepting solar radiation is greater, sometimes hundreds of times greater, than the absorber area (i.e. parabolic trough collector).
+Solar thermal panels can be divided into: not concentrating collectors - in which the collector area intercepting solar radiation is the same as the absorber area (i.e. flat-plate collector); and concentrating collectors in which the area intercepting solar radiation is greater, sometimes hundreds of times greater, than the absorber area (i.e. parabolic trough collector).

 Typically, the system is composed by the collectors that capture the sun's energy by heating a fluid contained within reinforced glass pipes.
-The pump and controller ensure the transfer fluid is circulated between the collectors and the water cylinder efficiently.
+The pump and controller ensure that the transfer fluid circulates between the collectors and the water cylinder efficiently.

-The original building was built in 1927 and shows all the typical features of the style of the twenties.
+The original building was built in 1927 and shows all the typical features of the Liberty style.
 Due to the high discomfort in wintertime and the over-consumption for heating, the house needs interventions.
-It was studying a specific approach to combine the restructuring and the energy efficiency.
-To pursue these aims the original structure of the roof was preserved but it was installed the controlled mechanical ventilation and heat recovery.
-In addition, pv panels and solar thermal panels were applied to satisfy the electricity demand and the hot water demand.
-To improve the management of water and to avoid the moisture problem an excavation perimeter of the house was done.
-In addition, to ensure the isolation a XPS panel of 12 cm was adopted for the underground part of masonry and a layer of wooden fiber was adopted for the front (without ornaments) and for the four an inner layer of wooden fiber combined with thermal plaster were used.
+A specific approach was developed to combine energy and structural retrofitting.
+For this purpose, the original structure of the roof was preserved and combined with the installation of controlled mechanical ventilation and heat recovery.
+In addition, PV panels and solar thermal panels were applied to satisfy the electricity demand and the hot water demand.
+To improve water management and to avoid moisture problems, an excavation perimeter was done.
+In addition, to ensure the isolation, a XPS panel of 12 cm was adopted for the underground level, a layer of wooden fiber for the front (without ornaments), and an inner layer of wooden fiber combined with thermal plaster was used for the floor.